 Thus far, enhancements to current community practices have included:

-- Increasing targeted testing by looking at epidemiological data, knowledge, and behaviors
+- Increased targeted testing by looking at epidemiological data, knowledge, and behaviors

-- Increasing linkage services to include intensive case management and a peer approach to identify the more at-risk individual with the more intensive social and environmental barriers to care
+- Increased linkage services to include intensive case management and a peer approach to identify the more at-risk individual with the more intensive social and environmental barriers to care

-- Decrease the window of time with which individuals are tested and then treated to decrease viral loads and infections
+- Decreased the window of time with which individuals are tested and then treated to decrease viral loads and infections

-- Decrease stigma by increasing social media messaging
+- Decreased stigma by increasing social media messaging

-- Promote PrEP as a preferred and practiced method to decrease infection rates
+- Promotion of PrEP as a preferred and practiced method to decrease infection rates

-- Promote policy changes to reduce stigma and implement best practices as well as continue good works as a method of sustainability
+- Promotion of policy changes to reduce stigma and implement best practices as well as continue good works as a method of sustainability